-Now’s the time to share some of my secrets.
+Now’s the time to share some of my secrets for getting those cheap bus tickets.
 Read on for some Megabus tips and suggestions, and if you have a tip that I haven’t mentioned, please share your comment at the end.

 This company began with routes in the northeast, and gradually expanded to the south and into California.
 Still no routes in the Pacific Northwest, but maybe someday.